Katzeee/pico_libs/README.md

 # pico_libs
-A set of cross-platform reusable libraries written in C.
+A set of cross-platform reusable libraries written in Cpp.